primer/view_components/docs/content/components/navigationtab.md

 ## Accessibility

 `TabComponent` renders the selected anchor tab with `aria-current="page"` by default.
-When using nested tabs, make sure to use `aria-current="true"` on the inner tabs.
+ When the selected tab does not correspond to the current page, such as in a nested inner tab, make sure to use aria-current="true"

 ## Examples